jblindsay/whitebox-tools/README.md

 - ***JensonSnapPourPoints***: Moves outlet points used to specify points of interest in a watershedding operation to the nearest stream cell.
 - ***MaxUpslopeFlowpathLength***: Measures the maximum length of all upslope flowpaths draining each grid cell.
 - ***NumInflowingNeighbours***: Computes the number of inflowing neighbours to each cell in an input DEM based on the D8 algorithm.
-- ***SnapPourPoints***: Moves outlet points used to specify points of interest in a watershedding operation onto the stream network.
+- ***SnapPourPoints***: Moves outlet points used to specify points of interest in a watershedding operation to the cell with the highest flow accumulation in its neighbourhood.
 - ***Watershed***: Identifies the watershed, or drainage basin, draining to a set of target cells.

 **Image Analysis**